meksor/iiasa-performance-engineering/NOTES.md

 ```

 As you can see there are outliers that are close to 100% slower than the average runtime otherwise.
+Even worse: if you are not an expert on the scheduling algorithm of your operating system
+it is basically impossible to know or measure how big or how frequent the error will be.
 To fix this, most benchmarking libraries will automatically run benchmarks multiple times and
 present statistics of the result.